ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel.md

 ```
 {: pre}

-As a result, NODE2 restarts.
+As a result, NODE2 stops.

-After NODE2 is running again, start the cluster on NODE2 and try to fence NODE1.
+Activate NODE2, then start the cluster on the node and try to fence NODE1.

 On NODE2, run the following commands.